binaryage/chromex/examples/lein-figwheel/readme.md

 ```

 Again, main entry point for background page is our `init!` function.
 We start by running main event loop by subscribing
-to some Chrome events. `tabs/tap-all-events` is a convenience method which subscribes to all events defined in [tabs namespace](https://github.com/binaryage/chromex/blob/master/src/exts/chromex/ext/tabs.clj) to be delivered into provided channel.
+to some Chrome events. `tabs/tap-all-events` is a convenience method which subscribes to all events defined in
-Similarly `runtime/tap-all-events` subscribes all runtime events.
-We could as well subscribe individual events for example by calling `tabs/tap-on-created-events`,
+[tabs namespace][tabs-src] to be delivered into provided channel.
+Similarly `runtime/tap-all-events` subscribes all runtime
+events.
+We could as well subscribe individual events for example by calling `tabs/tap-on-created-events`, but subscribing
-but subscribing in bulk is more convenient in this case.
-As you can see we create our own ordinary core.async channel and wrap it in `make-chrome-event-channel` call.
+in bulk is more convenient in this case.
+As you can see we create our own ordinary core.async channel and wrap it
-This is an optional step, but convenient. `make-chrome-event-channel` returns a channel which is aware of Chrome event subscriptions and is able to unsubscribe
+in `make-chrome-event-channel` call.
+This is an optional step, but convenient. `make-chrome-event-channel` returns a channel
-them when the channel is about to be closed (for whatever reason).
+which is aware of Chrome event subscriptions and is able to unsubscribe them when the channel is about to be closed
+(for whatever reason).
 This way we don't have to do any book keeping for future cleanup.

-Events delivered into the channel are in a form `[event-id event-args]` where event-args is a vector of parameters which were passed into event's callback function (after marshalling).
+Events delivered into the channel are in a form `[event-id event-args]` where event-args is a vector of parameters which were
-So you can read Chrome documentation to figure out what to expect there.
-For example our `:chromex.ext.runtime/on-connect` event-id is
+passed into event's callback function (after marshalling).
+So you can read Chrome documentation to figure out what to expect
+there.
+For example our `:chromex.ext.runtime/on-connect` event-id is documented under
-documented under [runtime/on-connect event](https://developer.chrome.com/extensions/runtime#event-onConnect) and claims that
+[runtime/on-connect event][runtime-on-connect-docs] and claims that the callback has a single parameter `port` of
-the callback has a single parameter `port` of type `runtime.Port`.
-Se we get `IChromePort` wrapper, because marshalling converted native `runtime.Port` into ClojureScript-friendly `IChromePort` on the way out.
+type `runtime.Port`.
+Se we get `IChromePort` wrapper, because marshalling converted native `runtime.Port` into
+ClojureScript-friendly `IChromePort` on the way out.

 Ok, when anything connects to our background page, we receive an event with `::runtime/on-connect` id.
+We call
-We call `handle-client-connection!` with event-args.
+`handle-client-connection!` with event-args.
 Here we have to do some client-specific work.
-First, add this new client into a collection of active clients.
-Second, send a hello message to the client and
+First, add this new client into
+a collection of active clients.
+Second, send a hello message to the client and finally run client-specific event loop for
-finally run client-specific event loop for receiving messages from this client.
-We don't do anything with received messages, we just print them into console with a bit of information about the sender.
+receiving messages from this client.
+We don't do anything with received messages, we just print them into the console with
-When our client message channel gets terminated (for whatever reason), we remove client from active clients and forget about it.
+a bit of information about the sender.When our client message channel gets terminated (for whatever reason), we remove
+the client from active clients and forget about it.

 ##### Notifying clients about interesting events

 We provide an additional separate functionality from maintaining client message loops.
 When Chrome notifies us about a new tab being created.
-We simply send a message to all our connected clients by calling `tell-clients-about-new-tab!`.
+We simply send a message to all our connected clients by
+calling `tell-clients-about-new-tab!`.

 ##### More on cleanup